 Remember, factory farms are places where DEAD bird are often not noticed for many days.
 If you have a strong stomach, you can Google for more information about this.

-Let's be honest: anyone can have a bird get sick.
+Let's be honest: anyone can have a pet get sick.
 No matter how well you care for your pets, you can't protect them from everything.
-But commercial entities don't take the same kind of care you do at home; small backyard flock owners usually know the name of every bird they keep, and take extraordinary care of their beloved pets.
+But commercial entities don't take the same kind of care of chickens as you do at home; small backyard flock owners usually know the name of every bird they keep, and take extraordinary care of their beloved pets.
 If you do see symptoms that concern you, we recommend contacting a vet to get a firm diagnosis, since the symptoms of Salmonella infection can be indicative of other illnesses, too, such as Colibacillosis or Newcastle.
 In any case, your birds will need veterinary attention when they have these symptoms.